Savvas-cl/yugioh-deck-browser/README.md

 ## Development process

 First of all initialize a new project and create the folder structure.
-In my case I used the angular 6 javascript framework so it was fairly easy to initialize a new project, with the help of the angular-cli.
+In my case I used the angular 6 javascript framework so it was fairly easy to initialize a new project with the help of the angular-cli.
 A git repository was also initialized automatically.
 Then I installed any other modules that I may need in my project.
 In my case ng-sidebar, bootstrap and ng-bootstrap.
 I used npm for this.